mattermost/docs/source/archive/sso-saml-adfs.md

 #### 3. Received error message: `An account with that email already exists.
 Please contact your Administrator.`

 This usually means an existing account has another authentication method enabled.
-If so, the user should log in using that method (such as email and password), then change their login method to SAML via **Account Settings > Security > Sign-in method**.
+If so, the user should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.

 #### 4. Received error message: `SAML login was unsuccessful because one of the attributes is incorrect.
 Please contact your System Administrator.`